sprckt/suade_task/README.md

 Due to the time constraints on the project, some design decisions were taken to expedite development.
 In a subsequent iteration of the project, the following development work is proposed:

-- Use a database to store data and interact with database using an ORM or similar
+- Use a database to store data and interact with database using an ORM (SQLAlchemy preferred)
 - Dockerise the project to achieve consistent builds
 - More variations of the test data - to test bad or incomplete data
-- Use a Flask REST library like Flask-RESTPlus to get some nice-to-haves such as Swagger documentation and nicer parameter input and output validation
+- Use a Flask REST library like Flask-RESTPlus to get some nice-to-haves such as Swagger documentation and parameter input and output validation